couple discussing documents with real estate agent

 Have control over your money.
 Shop all your financial options in one place.

-How To Get A Warranty Deed
+How Do You Get A Warranty Deed?

 You can obtain a warranty deed through your real estate agent’s office or download an online template.
 All warranty deeds must include the date of the transaction, the name of the parties involved, a legal description of the property being transferred, a list of title defects and the signatures of the buyers.
 To make it legally binding, warranty deeds must be signed in the presence of a notary public.